 The Climate System

 This course teach you the basics about the global climate system.
 You will learn about climate variations and climatological processes and how those affects the global and local climate.
-During the course you will learn about the global and regional climatology, enable you to answer questions such as:

-- what causes the largescale differences in the energy budget?
+- what causes the largescale differences in the energy budget

 You will also learn about the general atmospheric circulation and the coupling between oceans and atmosphere with its role in the energy exchange.
 After this course you will have an improved understanding of: